Spanish Inheritance Tax and Form 650

 Those obliged to pay and file the tax are the heirs (who succeed universally) and legatees (who receive specific assets) who acquire assets and rights due to death or hereditary succession.

-The applicable regulations (tax rates, reductions, allowances) are, as a general rule, those of the Autonomous Community where the deceased (causante) had their habitual residence at the time of death.
+The applicable regulations (tax rates, reductions, allowances) are, as a general rule, those of the Autonomous Community where the deceased person had their habitual residence at the time of death.
 For non-residents, special rules apply, which you can consult in our specific section.

 The documentation required to process an inheritance may vary slightly depending on the Autonomous Community, but generally the following is required (original or certified copy):